dsfsi/vukuzenzele-nlp/docs/annotations_instr.md

 ## Annotation

-The annotation invovles comparing the extracted text to the original pdf.
+The annotation involves comparing the extracted text to the original pdf.
-The execution script author stated issues discovered during the extraction process are,
+The execution script author stated issues discovered during the extraction process are:
 - There is no definitive way to separate unnecessary information on pdf pages.
-- Human intervention would be needed to look for the title, story and author.
+- **Human intervention would be needed to look for the title, story and author**.
 - Often times the **title is in the first or the last sentence** of the story.
 - The **author** is often also in **the first sentence** of the story.
 - Bold subheadings need to be put on their own lines as they combine with proceeding paragraph.